frostzzone/weky-slash/README.md

 - ✨ Simple
 - 🔘 Discord Buttons
 - 💻 Supports Slash Commands (V13)
-- 🤖 Supports Discord.js V13 and V12
+- 🤖 This fork only supports Discord.JS V13
 - and much more!

 ## Install the package 📥